-I’ve made some good progress on the Scala/FP book recently.
+I’ve made some good progress on my new book on Scala and functional programming recently.
 For whatever reason I had been having writer’s block, so I came out to the beach for a little while to help clear out my brain, and today in particular was very productive.
 For a while now I’ve known how the book would end, but I was having a problem getting from where I was to the end, and I got through most of that today.

 In a slightly related note, here’s a blurry photo of a military ship out on the ocean.

 I have always said that humans aren’t smart enough to know what global warming (climate change) will result in.
 With warmer waters in the Pacific Ocean off of California stretching up to Alaska, toxic algae blooms have “severe consequences for the Pacific seafood industry, coastal tourism and marine ecosystems.”
 A short version of the story is here on ktuu.com.